 In the end, we find out that Kouhei is dead.
 He’s stuffed inside a fridge in the middle of room 404.
 There’s a few theories about what happened to him, that he was killed or that he committed suicide.
 He was depressed enough, and the people were so mean to him on a regular basis that it was possible.

 However, it’s also believed that the landlord may have killed him.
 Him and the tenants hated him, so he wanted to get rid of him.
 Then he kept his body in the fridge to hide the evidence and to keep him from rotting.
+Or they hid his body after he committed suicide.
+Either way, they were looking to keep on collecting his welfare payments.
+The story of Night Delivery turned out to be way darker and tragic than I ever expected.

 Night Delivery Conclusion with Kouhei’s Spirit

 In ending 1, the delivery man discovers the fridge and knows what happened.
-He reports his discovery to the police, and the landlord and residents were arrested.
+He reports his discovery to the police, and the landlord and residents are arrested.
 The ending description does say the police decided it was a suicide early on, and they could have staged it as such.
 While it’s implied, we didn’t see absolute clarity that it was murder.

 In ending 2, after we discover the fridge, the apartment suddenly goes dark.
 Then we see the bodies of all of the residents scattered around.
 Maybe Kouhei’s spirit finally got his vengeance and killed them all.

-Then we play from the landlord’s perspective and run up to Kouhei’s room.
-He’s attacked, maybe killed and the last thing we see is supposedly Kouhei’s spirit.
+Last, we play from the landlord’s perspective and run up to Kouhei’s room.
+He’s attacked, maybe killed and the last thing we see is Kouhei’s spirit.
 In this ending, it seems since the delivery man didn’t find out what happened and couldn’t report it to the police, Koukei took his revenge.

 If you liked Night Delivery, then you should definitely check out The Convenience Store.
 It’s another game developed by Chilla’s art, and it has a similar theme to it.